josivaldoviana/josivaldoviana/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other devs
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun facts: I'm a Christian & I appreciate literature
+- ⚡ Fun facts: I'm Christian & I appreciate literature

 ---